Light-Wizzard/Sound-Room/README.md

 American Material Supply
 [https://americanmaterialsupply.com/collections/neoprene-rubber-roll](https://americanmaterialsupply.com/collections/neoprene-rubber-roll)

+### Reflection

+The concept is to use 96, 12 inches by 12-inch Soundproof Panels, I found them for $66 at [Amazon](https://www.amazon.com/gp/product/B09RKLX6RT/), represented by the squares, you make a frame, and put the panels on them, on the inside and outside, to stop sound from entering from outside, and to keep sound from echoing around the room you are in.

 ## Ventalation

 I need two 4" inline fans, and a 4" flex hose, for intake and exhaust.